-Few people outside of Greece know how diverse Greek cheese really is.
-No matter what kind of cheese it is, it makes a great addition to the mezedakia spread!
-The idea here is to serve whatever you have on hand, whether it’s feta cheeses, soft goat cheese, mizithra cheese, or kefalotiri.
-Typically, the cheese is placed on a flat plate, drizzled with olive oil, and garnished with chopped, fresh herbs from the garden.
-When there are no fresh herbs on hand, dried herbs such as oregano, thyme, or dill are typically used.
+No matter what kind of cheese it is, it remains a great idea for mezes!
+There is a great variety of Greek cheeses except Feta.
+But the idea is to serve whatever you have on hand, whether it’s feta cheese, soft goat cheese, mizithra cheese, kefalotiri … Typically, the cheese is placed on a flat plate, drizzled with olive oil and garnished with chopped, fresh herbs

 Whenever there are fresh grape leaves available, dolmades are a necessary part of any meze spread!
-If there are no fresh grape leaves, you can always use jarred grape leaves, cabbage leaves, or even zucchini flowers.
-The basic idea is to make a filling with ground meat, rice, and herbs and spices, and then roll it into the grape leaves, zucchini flowers, or cabbage leaves.
-You can also make vegetarian versions with only rice.
+If there are no fresh grape leaves, jarred grape leaves, cabbage leaves, or even zucchini flowers can beb used.
+The basic idea is to make a filling with ground meat, rice, herbs and spices, and then roll it into the leaves.
+Vegetarian versions with only rice are very common.

-Tzatziki is another classic addition to any meze spread.
-While there are plenty of store-bought versions of this classic dip, you can also make your own.
-The general idea is to mix together strained yogurt, fresh dill chopped cucumber, and minced garlic.
-The proportions don’t necessarily matter.
-Just use whatever you have on hand!
+Tzatziki seems to be the king.
+Not in taste but in popularity. there are many versions of this classic dip but the general idea is a mix of strained yogurt, fresh dill chopped cucumber, and minced garlic.
+The proportions don’t necessarily matter!

 Now, you can take inspirations from the above and order some of them or prepare them and share their taste with friends.
 Remember!
 The idea behind Greek mezedes is not always the taste but “the sharing”.